The term project is to add enhancements to your on-line music store. This is your

 need to have a VPN established on your computer.

-Create a customer wish list.
-Ideally the wish list will persist between sessions
+- Create a customer wish list.
+The wish list should persist between sessions

-and be available from any computer, requiring that the wish list items would need
+and be sharable with an email address, requiring that the wish list items would need

 to be written to a database (similar to the shopping cart).
 See Amazon.com as an